SL Ginga: Design

 The exterior and interior design of the train was overseen by industrial designer Ken Okuyama.
 The overall concept was inspired by the classic novel Night on the Galactic Railroad written by Japanese author Kenji Miyazawa, who lived in Hanamaki, Iwate.
-Externally, the coaches are painted blue, evoking the night sky, with constellation and animal designs on the sides.
-Internally, the coaches will feature gaslight-style lighting and stained glass, evoking an early 20th-century atmosphere.
+Externally, the coaches were painted blue, evoking the night sky, with constellation and animal designs on the sides.
+Internally, the coaches featured gaslight-style lighting and stained glass, evoking an early 20th-century atmosphere.

 Train formation

-The train consists of JNR Class C58 steam locomotive number C58 239 and four coaches, formed as follows.
+The train consisted of JNR Class C58 steam locomotive number C58 239 and four coaches, formed as follows.
 The four coaches provide a total seating capacity of approximately 180.

 C58 239

 The dedicated SL Ginga train locomotive C58 239 was built in June 1940 by Kawasaki Sharyo, and was based at various depots around the country, including Nagoya, Nara, and Morioka, before being withdrawn on 22 May 1972.
 From 1 May 1973, it was preserved in a park in Morioka, Iwate.
 It was moved from the park by road to JR East's Omiya Works in Saitama Prefecture in December 2012.